Mark St. John

 Mark Leslie Norton (February 7, 1956 – April 5, 2007), better known as Mark St. John, was an American guitarist best known for his brief stint with the hard rock band Kiss from April to November 1984.
 His work can be heard on the band's 1984 album Animalize and their 2023 live album Off the Soundboard: Poughkeepsie, NY.
-He also co-founded the glam metal band White Tiger.
+After leaving Kiss, he co-founded the band White Tiger.

-St. John died suddenly under murky circumstances in early April 2007, several months after being badly beaten during a brief stay in an Orange County jail.
+St. John died suddenly in early April 2007, several months after being badly beaten during a brief stay in an Orange County jail.